New Delhi schools close after monsoon floods kill at least 15, Pakistan on alert for more flooding

 In neighboring Pakistan, which has also been pelted by monsoon rains, authorities were on alert for the season’s first flooding after India diverted waters from dams into the Ravi River, which flows from India into Pakistan.

 Evacuations were underway from the lowlands in eastern Punjab province, according to Pakistan’s disaster management agency.
-More than 150 people were moved overnight from the villages in Narowal and Sialkot, officials said.
+More than 500 people were moved from the villages of Narowal, Sialkot, and elsewhere, officials said.

-At least 76 people have died in Pakistan in weather-related incidents since June 25 as heavy rains impacted tens of thousands of people in this Islamic nation.
+At least 80 people have died and 182 were injured in Pakistan in weather-related incidents since June 25 as heavy rains impacted tens of thousands of people in this Islamic nation.

+Pakistan’s Prime Minister Shehbaz Sharif on Monday praised rescuers for evacuating those stranded in Punjab.

 Pakistan said New Delhi had informed Islamabad about the release of water into the Ravi, as it is required to do under the 1960 Indus Water Treaty brokered by the World Bank.